 The 8 aeration holes on the sides of the composter allow for plantation of nutritional and medicinal plants as the compost layers build up with the 1 kg of waste added everyday.

 Nutritional plants such as tomatoes, brinjal, chillies, capsicum, different varieties of gourds can be grown.

 Medicinal plants such as Lemongrass, Aloe Vera, etc can be grown.

 Once the layers build up beyond the first layer of aeration holes, even a large fruit tree such as papaya, chickoo, drumstick, lemon, etc can be planted at the center.

-To order an INORA Composter Planter, please fill in the Enquiry Form
+To order INORA’s Composter Planter, please fill in the Enquiry Form

 In case you are looking for community level composting solutions for your housing complex or gated community, please fill in this Enquiry Form